brendenwest/csc110/week3/notes.rst

     <filevar> = open(<filename>, <mode>)
     myFile = open('myfile.txt', 'r')

-* Reading - after opening a file, you can read file contents with several different commands:
+* Reading: after opening a file, you can read file contents with several different commands:
     - file.read() - reads entire file into a string
     - file.readlines() - returns the entire file into a list of lines
     - file.readline() - reads the next line as a string.
 Moves ‘pointer’ so subsequent commands operate only on remaining lines.